Ludovicmanga/ToDo_Project/README.md

 ## Documentation of the project

-The documentation detailing the authentication can be found at the route : /build/html/authentication.html or in the file authentication.html, in the folder build
+:closed_book: The documentation detailing the authentication can be found at the route : /build/html/authentication.html or in the file authentication.html, in the folder build.

 The general documentation of the project can be found in the file index.html, in the same build folder.